balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### BezierLens::refract

 This is a simple implementation using relative indices of refraction according to [[4]](#4).
 Refraction only occurs if the ray intersects the contained shape, and handles inside-outside and outside-inside transitions automatically.
+To avoid uncertain intersections with large angles of incidence, the method accepts the expected "place" of ray (inside or outside).
+Should the intersection result be different, the method interpets it as no intersection.
 As Bézier surfaces allow quite precise normal calculation, the refraction precision depends on
 - the surface approximation using the Bézier triangle mesh
 - the intersection precision.